josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 1. Store (a "state container" acting as the single source of truth for shared application state)
 2. Reducers to manage state
 3. Action creator functions
-4. React Redux interface to connect components to the store:
+4. React Redux to connect components to the store: `Provider` plus:
 * `connect(mapStateToProps, mapDispatchToProps)` (older HOC syntax)
 * `useSelector`, `useDispatch` (new hooks syntax)